HenryZhou19/Pytorch-Template/README.md

 ## Introduction to files & folders in this repo
 ### configs
-* the folder for "xxx.yaml" files, each of which contains all configs for train or inference in a certain setting
+* the folder for "xxx.yaml" files
+    * some contains main configs for train or inference in a certain setting
+    * others are used as inheritances specified by "config.additional" in main yaml files
 * most of the things can be configured easily in "xxx.yaml" files

 ### data